Avi GSLB Architecture, Terminology, and Object Model

 - Geolocation-based Load Balancing Algorithm for GSLB Members

-- GSLB Site Cookie Persistence, available in release 17.2.5
+- GSLB Site Cookie Persistence

 - DNS Policy for GSLB Site Selection

 - GSLB Site Selection with Fallback and Preferred-Site Options

 - User Roles